Vi-wastooshort/tux/README.md

-# tux
+# tux 🐧
-A Minecraft recreation of the Linux kernel using Skript.
+tux is a lightweight UNIX-like kernel and shell implementation in Minecraft using Skript.
+It comes with a fully implemented in-memory filesystem, among other things.